 Dublin City Council and the 1916 Rising

-Dublin City Council had a strong connection to the 1916 Rising through the involvement of elected members and Dublin Corporation employees, while the City Hall was a garrison building, held on Easter Monday by the Irish Citizen Army.
+Dublin City Council had a strong connection to the 1916 Rising through the involvement of elected members and Dublin Corporation employees, while the City Hall was a garrison building, held by the Irish Citizen Army.
+A new book, Dublin City Council and the 1916 Rising, published on 9 May, is the first detailed study of the impact of Dublin City Council on the 1916 Rising and in turn its effect on the council.
 The thirteen essays in this book, researched and written by experts in their field, explore the events and strategies leading into and following the Rising as it concerned the City Council.

-John Gibney is a graduate of Trinity College, Dublin and the author of several books on Irish history.
+The book is edited by John Gibney, a graduate of Trinity College, Dublin and the author of several books on Irish history.
 He has been a research fellow at the University of Notre Dame and NUI Galway.
 In 2012 he produced the acclaimed RTÉ Radio 1 documentary The Animal Gangs (broadcast July 2012) on the folklore of inner city Dublin.
 He has worked in heritage tourism in Dublin since 2001.

 The book is available from Four Courts Press and other bookshops.